With only 787 graduations a year and 7 programs, Criminal Justice & Corrections attracts few students in Connecticut.

-Around 86.0% of Quinnipiac applicants send their SAT scores, which average around 1,085.
-Score more than 24 on the ACT?
-That's above the standard applicant score, so you have a good chance of getting in.
+This institution is an excellent bang for the buck for students in Connecticut.
+Around 83.0% of Quinnipiac applicants send their SAT scores, which average around 1,085.
 For more info, look at college scorecard.

 University of Hartford is among your top options if you want to study Criminal Justice & Corrections.
 Students from the criminal justice & corrections program at University of Hartford earn 9.5% above the standard graduate with the same degree.
 The surrounding area of a major city is wonderful for scholars trying to find adequate possibilities for social networking, adventure, and discovery.

-Every year, roughly 98.0% freshman students receive a scholarship, with the average amount being $17,915.
-Graduates from University of Hartford seem to be doing well in their jobs as they're way less prone to default on their loans especially when compared to graduates of other colleges.
+Every year, roughly 98.0% freshman students receive a scholarship, with the average amount being $19,332.
+87.0% of students at University of Hartford obtain school funding, so don't forget to complete the FAFSA!
 Learn more to check out how well University of Hartford ranks in other categories.

 It's hard to beat Western Connecticut State University if you wish to pursue Criminal Justice & Corrections as a major.
 This is quite a common major at WestConn, with 11.4% of undergraduate students signed up for it.
 Placed in Danbury, Connecticut, this institution is a strong option for students who enjoy the exhilaration of a major city.

-With its low price and fantastic education, Western Connecticut State University is a good bargain, earning a rank of #7 in Connecticut.
-By offering financial aid to 58.0% of its undergraduates,this school helps you avoid as much student debt as possible.
+WestConn's 13:1 student-to-faculty ratio is one of the best in the country.
+By offering financial aid to 52.0% of its undergraduates,this school helps you avoid as much student debt as possible.
 For more information, check out the college scorecard.

 Albertus Magnus College is one of the finest schools in the country for Criminal Justice & Corrections.
 In addition to its bachelor's programs, Albertus Magnus College offers graduate degrees in Criminal Justice.
 The surrounding area of a main city is wonderful for scholars looking for enough choices for networking, excitement, and discovery.

-Even if you aren't from Connecticut, you aren't going to feel as if you're the odd one out at this school.
-Around 8.3% of undergrads are from out-of-state.
+About 11.4% of Albertus Magnus' population are not Connecticut residents, so, you will have lots of opportunities to meet undergraduates from all over the continent.
 Freshman students are not required to live on-campus at Albertus Magnus College.
 The scorecard offers a fantastic summary of Albertus Magnus.